Role at ANSTO

 Professor Michael James received his B.Sc from the University of Sydney, and PhD in inorganic chemistry from the University of Cambridge (UK), where he investigated new classes of magnetic and superconducting ceramics.
 Postdoctoral positions followed at the Rutherford Appleton Laboratory (UK), and the University of Nagoya (Japan).

-He built Australia’s first neutron reflectometer at the 10 MW HIFAR reactor at the Australian Nuclear Science and Technology Organisation (ANSTO), and developed a SAXS and X-ray reflectometry facility, before leading the design, construction and operation of the $4 million PLATYPUS time-of-flight neutron reflectometer at Australia’s OPAL 20 MW research reactor.
+Prior to joining the team at the Australian Synchrotron, Michael built Australia’s first Neutron Reflectometer at the 10 MW HIFAR reactor at Lucas Heights, and developed Small Angle X-ray Scattering and X-ray Reflectometry facilities.
+He then led the design, construction and operation of the $4 million PLATYPUS time-of-flight neutron reflectometer at the Australian Centre for Neutron Scattering at Australia’s OPAL 20 MW research reactor.